gprouxx/digital-value-challenge/level1/README.md

 # Level 1 - Fetch and display data

-We want to display the evolution of the search volume of the previous 48 months for the top-level category in a nice graph.
+We want to display in a nice graph the evolution of the search volume over the last 24 months of available data for the top-level category.
 We would be able to change the selected period to navigate into the data.

 The API `GET /api/volumes/250162.json` returns the sum of the search volume per month for all the keywords monitored.